 The easier it is to adjust your workstation, the more likely you are to adjust it frequently.

-With the exception of some models (the Oploft comes to mind) the desk will also provide more surface area for support when typing compared to a sit stand adaptor with a split level surface.
+With the exception of some models (the Oploft comes to mind) the desk will also provide more surface area for support and equipment compared to a sit stand adaptor with a split level surface.

 Make sure to alternate frequently between sitting and standing